nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 34
 00:02:05,909 --> 00:02:07,980
-[SPEAKER_01]: We just wanna make sure we have everything prepared
+[SPEAKER_01]: We just wanna make sure we have everything prepared for that.

 35
 00:02:07,960 --> 00:02:09,272